 - 1. The ownership structure of the PRC Subsidiaries as set forth in the Prospectus does not, and immediately after giving effect to the Offering, will not, result in any violation of the PRC Laws. - 2.
 The M&A Rules purport, among other things, to require offshore special purpose vehicles, or SPVs, formed for overseas listing purposes through acquisitions of PRC domestic enterprises and controlled by PRC enterprises or individuals, to obtain the approval of the CSRC prior to publicly listing their securities on an overseas stock exchange.
 Based on our understanding of the PRC Laws, the approval from the CSRC is not required in the context of the Offering and the Company's proposed listing of the ADSs on the Nasdaq Global Market, because (i) the CSRC currently has not issued any definitive rule or interpretation concerning whether offerings under the Prospectus are subject to the M&A Rules; and (ii) the PRC Subsidiaries were not established by merger with or acquisition of PRC domestic companies as defined under the M&A Rules.
 However, uncertainties still exist as to how the M&A Rules will be interpreted and implemented and our opinions summarized above are subject to any new laws, rules and regulations or detailed implementations and interpretations in any form relating to the M&A Rules. - 3.
-We hereby confirm that the statements set forth under the caption "Taxation-People's Republic of China Taxation" in the Registration Statement insofar as they constitute statements of PRC tax law, are accurate in all material respects, constitute our opinion as to the PRC income tax consequences of the purchase, ownership and disposition of the ADSs and ordinary shares.
+The statements set forth under the caption "Taxation" in the Registration Statement insofar as they constitute statements of PRC tax law, are accurate in all material respects.